dlhogan97/MoSnoPro-US/README.md

 1. Clone the repo using `git clone [insert SSH link]`.
 2. Set MoSnoPro-US/ as your working directory.
 3. Set up the environment using `conda env create -f zenvironment.yml`.
-	- *Note*: the odd name (`zenvironment.yml`) is used because Streamlit does not having enough host memory to run conda.
+	- *Note*: the odd name (`zenvironment.yml`) is used because Streamlit does not have enough host memory to run conda.
 It instead uses `pip` to install packages using the `requirments.txt` file.
 4. Initialization of the project will be built-in to the `pyproject.toml` file.
 No explicit step needed to execute here.
 5. To run the Streamlit app, use `streamlit run src/app.py`.
 6. Happy mapping! _For users interested in building on top of this project, please contact the authors to access raw SUMMA data._